SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-19-roxxie-lifelongLearning.md

 > OH, ALRIGHT.

 <br><i>We were in the house now.
 I shut the door behind us and felt the weight of this upon my shoulders.
 I loved her; I wanted to protect her from the dangers that lurked outside in the world, dangers she didn't even know to fear.
-Having her here was exactly what I wanted, and yet - it meant change for me.
+Having her here was exactly what I had wanted, and yet - it meant change for me.
 It would be much more difficult to hide.</i>

 #### ROXANNE